 Normalizing and Standardizing Numerical Features

-Normalization involves scaling numerical features to a standard range (often between 0 and 1), ensuring that all features contribute equally to model training.
-Standardization transforms features with a mean of 0 and a standard deviation 1, improving model convergence.
+Normalization scales numerical features to a standard range, often between 0 and 1, ensuring all features contribute equally to model training.
+Standardization rescales features so that they have a mean of zero and a variance of one; it aids convergence.

 Encoding Categorical Variables